IRS Free File Now Open for 2020-The Free File Alliance Offers Taxpayers Free Industry-Leading Tax Software

 Taxpayers can e-file their federal tax returns two weeks earlier than the official opening of the tax filing season at www.IRS.gov/FreeFile

 WASHINGTON, Jan.
-16, 2020 /PRNewswire/ -- Taxpayers can get a head start on preparing their tax returns as Free federal tax preparation and e-filing software is now available at www.IRS.gov/FreeFile to all Americans with a 2019 adjusted gross income (AGI) of $69,000 or less.
+20, 2020 /PRNewswire-HISPANIC PR WIRE/ -- Taxpayers can get a head start on preparing their tax returns as Free federal tax preparation and e-filing software is now available at www.IRS.gov/FreeFile to all Americans with a 2019 adjusted gross income (AGI) of $69,000 or less.
 Powered by The Free File Alliance, a coalition of 10 industry-leading tax software companies partnered with the Internal Revenue Service (IRS), the Free File program gives eligible taxpayers free access to the industry's most innovative and secure tax software in order to easily prepare and e-file their federal tax returns.

 Free File members for tax season 2020 are: 1040Now, Inc.; ezTaxReturn.com (English and Spanish); FileYourTaxes.com; Free Tax Returns.com; H&R Block; Intuit ; On-Line Taxes, Inc.; TaxAct; TaxHawk Inc; and TaxSlayer (English and Spanish).